No results for ""

 Synced segments is an Enterprise feature

-Syncing segments from a third-party application is available to customers on an Enterprise plan.
+Syncing segments with a third-party application is available to customers on an Enterprise plan.
 To learn more, read about our pricing.
 To upgrade your plan, contact Sales.

 Risks when using entitlement flags

 Using entitlement flags can come with some risk.
-If your app can't connect to LaunchDarkly, all of your end users will receive a single fallback variation that you specify in your SDK, rather than the flag's Targeting tab.
+If your app can't connect to LaunchDarkly, all of your end users will receive a single fallback variation that you specify in your SDK, rather than on the flag's Targeting tab.
 This means that some of your end users could receive too much or too little access, or some other variation that's not appropriate for all entitlement levels.
-To learn more, read Configuring variations.
+To learn more, read Evaluating flags.

 One option to help mitigate this risk is using the Relay Proxy in proxy mode with a persistent store.
 Using the Relay proxy in proxy mode with a persistent store provides the flag's last known state to server-side apps when connectivity to LaunchDarkly is unavailable.
 To learn more, read Using proxy mode and Caching guidelines.